sideprotocol/side-old/validator-docs/RUN_VALIDATOR.md

 Validators are responsible for committing new blocks to the blockchain through an automated voting process.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Because there is a chance of slashing, we suggest you read about Sentry Node Architecture to protect your node from DDOS attacks and to ensure high-availability.

-The following instructions assume you have already set up a full-node and are synchonised to the latest blockheight.
+The following instructions assume you have already set up a full-node and are synchronized to the latest block height.

 ## Creating Your Validator